knownasilya/sails-couchdb/README.md

 FAIL Query SKIP Query Modifier as an option should return correct amount of records

-PASS Query SORT Query Modifier should sort records using binary notation for asc: 25ms
+PASS Query SORT Query Modifier should sort records using binary notation for asc: 24ms

 FAIL Query SORT Query Modifier should sort records using binary notation desc

-PASS Query SORT Query Modifier should sort records using string notation for asc: 16ms
+PASS Query SORT Query Modifier should sort records using string notation for asc: 13ms

 FAIL Query SORT Query Modifier should sort records using string notation for desc

 FAIL Query SORT Query Modifier should sort when sort is an option

-FAIL Query case sensitivity .findOne() should work in a case insensitve fashion by default
+FAIL Query case sensitivity .findOne(FAIL should work in a case insensitve fashion by default

-FAIL Query case sensitivity .findOne() should work with findOneBy*()
+FAIL Query case sensitivity .findOne(FAIL should work with findOneBy*(FAIL

-FAIL Query case sensitivity .find() should work in a case insensitve fashion by default
+FAIL Query case sensitivity .find(FAIL should work in a case insensitve fashion by default

-FAIL Query case sensitivity .find() should work with findBy*()
+FAIL Query case sensitivity .find(FAIL should work with findBy*(FAIL

 FAIL Query case sensitivity special classified queries contains should work in a case insensitive fashion by default